Qabel/qabel.github.io/_docs/Qabel-Protocol-Box.md

 ### Task

-Share a single file to another identity
+Share a single file to one or more contacts

 ### Prerequisites

 * Valid federation token with write access to the VOLUME
-* Contact info of the other identity
+* Contact info of the contacts
 * DM of the parent folder

 ### Process